Appeal of Academic Decisions

 Evidence of either must be documented for an appeal to be successful.
 Merely wanting a higher grade is not sufficient grounds to justify an appeal.

 The full text of the grade appeals policy can be found at http://www.uaf.edu/uafgov/faculty-senate/policies-procedures/grade-appeals/.
 The grade appeal form is on the Registrar's website at http://www.uaf.edu/reg/forms/grade_appeal.pdf.
-Grade appeal forms are also available at the Office of Admissions and the Registrar and at the Dean of Students’ office.
+Grade appeal forms are also available at the Office of the Registrar and at the Center for Student Rights and Responsibilities office.